1.9 Billion wooden pallets are circulated in the U.S. each and every year, transporting tons of goods all over the country.

 8. Local Pallet Company

-In case you are unable to sell all your stock, you can sell the balance to local pallet company.
+In case you are unable to sell all your stock, you can sell the balance to a local pallet company.
 You can locate such a company from the local telephone book or white pages.
 Usually, wood pallet recyclers sell to a pallet company as it is quite convenient.
 However, in this case, your profit may get reduced.

 How Much Can I Sell Pallets for?